SteeltoeOSS/InitializrService/README.md

 ### `api/config`

-`api/config` accepts GET requests and returns _InitializrApi_ configuration.
+`api/config` accepts GET requests and returns _InitializrService_ configuration.

 The returned document includes _all_ configuration.
 Sub-endpoints are available allowing for more targeted responses.